chxhana/Image-Processor/README.md

 # Image-Processor
-Welcome to the Image Processing app!
-This C application uses dynamic memory allocation with pointers to process images, change pixels, and edit them.
+The Image Processing application uses dynamic memory allocation with pointers to process images, change pixels, and edit them.

 To run this app, you will need: